HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 * Interacting with the EHR's FHIR server through this messaging channel (enabling applications that cannot access the FHIR server directly, e.g. those hosted on the internet).

 ### SMART Web Messaging
 SMART Web Messaging builds on [HTML5's Web Messaging] specification, which allows web pages to communicate across domains.
-In JavaScript, calls to [`window.postMessage`](https://dev.w3.org/html5/postmsg/publish/LCWD-webmessaging-201103TBD.html#dom-window-postmessage) pass [`MessageEvent`](https://www.w3.org/TR/webmessaging/#messageevent) objects between windows.
+In JavaScript, calls to [`window.postMessage`] pass [`MessageEvent`] objects between windows.

-A `postMessage`-based messaging approach allows flexible, standards-based integration that works across windows, frames and domains, and should be readily supportable in browser controls for either thin or thick-client EHRs.
+A [`window.postMessage`]-based messaging approach allows flexible, standards-based integration that works across windows, frames and domains, and should be readily supportable in browser controls for either thin or thick-client EHRs.

 #### Request Parameters
-For the purposes of SMART Web Messaging, a `window.postMessage` call from an app to an EHR client SHALL contain a JSON message object with the following properties:
+For the purposes of SMART Web Messaging, a [`window.postMessage`] call from an app to an EHR client SHALL contain a JSON message object with the following properties:

 | Property          | Optionality  | Type   | Description |
 | ----------------- | ------------ | ------ | ----------- |